Transporting Hazardous Material, Legal Issues

 radioactive materials.)

-transport some classifications and quantities of hazardous
+classifications and quantities of hazardous materials.
+Contact the

-Department of Transportation for information.
-Permits and
+Transportation for information.
+Permits and registrations may also

-medical waste transportation.
-Contact the Department of Toxic
+transportation.
+Contact the Department of Toxic Substances

-If you apply for an original or renewal HazMat endorsement, you
+for an original or renewal HazMat endorsement, you

 must undergo a Transportation Security Administration (TSA)